 New England region gas prices rose from last week: See how much here

-Regional gas prices rose last week and reached an average of $3.34 per gallon of regular fuel on Monday, up from last week's price of $3.30 per gallon, according to the U.S. Energy Information Administration.
+Regional gas prices rose for the second consecutive week and reached an average of $3.40 per gallon of regular fuel on Monday, up from last week's price of $3.34 per gallon, according to the U.S. Energy Information Administration.

 >> INTERACTIVE: See how your area's gas prices have changed over the years at data.burlingtonfreepress.com.